 Day 8 Our holiday finishes after breakfast.
 Transfers to Shannon airport, Ennis or Galway can be arranged if needed.

 Please note that the itinerary may be changed to suit the weather or other practicalities at the discretion of the leaders.

 We will be staying at the comfortable Caherleigh Guest House in Lisdoonvarna.
 Our host makes us very welcome, with cups of tea and afternoon scones often to be seen.
 Each of the 13 pleasant rooms has an en suite bathroom (shower, some baths).

 Breakfasts will be taken at the guest house (the cooked breakfasts are delicious!), with evening meals in nearby restaurants/pubs, including an evening at Ballinalacken Castle, a wonderful Country House Hotel not far from Lisdoonvarna with views to the coast.
 Lunches are not included, to allow for a variety of choices at local pubs or cafes.
 Picnic items can be bought locally if preferred.

 Transport will be by small coach.

-Coach journeys are of between 20 to 60 minutes.
+Coach journeys are of between 20 to approx 60 minutes.
 Walks are of varying lengths but not more than about a couple of miles and we walk at a leisurely pace with plenty of time for photography.
 At some places much can be seen on short, half hour walks but at some sites we will walk for a couple of hours or so.
-Some of the walking is on limestone pavement and walking boots (can be lightweight) are essential.
+Some of the walking is on limestone pavement and (lightweight) walking boots are essential.
 There is an optional walk gradually taking us uphill (and down) on one day (about half an hour gently uphill).
 You need to have a reasonable level of fitness but none of the walking is strenuous.